Hiking from Gush Halav/Jish along the Gush Halav Stream

 -

-Continuing on this main road in Gush Halav, you will pass on your right a children’s play area.
+On the main road in Gush Halav, you will pass on your right a children’s play area.
 There is a map of the city below.
 Keep to the right on the forks until you come to a T-junction.
 Turn left here.
 From this road you can see Mount Meron on your right.
 This is the highest mountain in pre-1967 Israel, although mountains in the Golan are higher.
 You will pass a number of houses of historic interest.
-The side turning on the right before the main street will take you a short distance to the tomb of Rabbi Yochai and his wife Sarah, the parents of Rabbi Shimon ben Yochai.
+The side turning on the right before the main street will take you within a short distance to the tomb of Rabbi Yochai and his wife Sarah, the parents of Rabbi Shimon ben Yochai.
 The tombstone is fairly recent.

 -